dividedmind/statistics-done-wrong/regression.rst

 practice this doesn't always happen, but poorly implemented stopping rules still increase false positive rates significantly.\ :cite:p:`Simmons:2011iw`

+In other words, this is another case where the *p* value is psychic.
+Our intent in running the experiment is important: had we chosen a fixed sample size in advance, the *p* value would be the probability of obtaining more extreme results with that particular sample size.
+But when we allow the sample size to vary depending on the results, the *p* value has to be calculated taking this into account -- with a different sample of data I would have stopped at a different point.
+Failing to account for this gives a misleading estimate of the false positive rate.

 .. index:: clinical trial protocol; false positive rate

 Modern clinical trials are often required to register their statistical